Eps 573: Revisiting the power of trusting our teen’s development

 Episode 512

-I am back with a brand new solo show!
-I loved my convo with Dr. Tina Bryson (Eps 511) and was inspired to go deeper into trusting our teen’s development.
+Back again with a follow up replay – this episode was recorded the same week as my show with Dr. Bryson (the one revisited in eps 572).
+I loved the convo so much I was inspired to go deeper into trusting our teen’s development.
 This show goes into what is happening in the teen brain and how to work WITH our kids to promote relationship and autonomy over time.
 Enjoy!

 Community is everything!